Title: Practical Guidelines for Designing Modern Data Architectures

 What are the differences between a data architecture and a solutions-architecture?

-Benefits, drawbacks, and shortcomings of well-known reference architectures, such as the classic data warehouse architecture, the data lake, and transactional systems
+Benefits, drawbacks, and shortcomings of well-known reference architectures, such as the classic data warehouse architecture, the data lake, data hub, data meash, and transactional systems

 From vision to implementation plan